Do you want to create a secure form in WordPress?

 We recommend using Bluehost.
 They are one of the largest hosting companies in the world and officially recommended WordPress hosting provider.

-More importantly, they are offering WPBeginner users free domain and SSL certificate (you’ll need it for better WordPress form security).
+More importantly, they are offering WPBeginner users a huge discount along with free domain and SSL certificates (you’ll need them for better WordPress form security).

 What is SSL?
 And why do you need it to secure WordPress forms?